FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azure/README.md

 # Azure Plug-in Workflow Step Package
-# vCommander Supported Build Version 1006050089

 This package contains a vCommander plug-in workflow step to retrieve the kubeconfig of an AKS Kubernetes cluster created through an Azure template in a vCommander service.

-It was designed specifically for use in the scenario *Deploying a Kubernetes Cluster on Azure through AKS*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
+It was designed specifically for use in the scenario *Deploying a Kubernetes Cluster on Azure AKS*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).

 ## Changelog